sahiliamsso/docs/source/upgrade/index.md

 Gluu provides the necessary [scripts](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts) to perform the import and export of the data in and out of the servers.

-> NOTE: In this documentation we are specifying '2.4.x' as older version and '2.4.y' the latest one.
+> NOTE: In this documentation, '2.x.x' is referred to existing installed version of Gluu CE Server.

 ## Export the data from the current installation

 ```
-# service gluu-server-2.4.x login
+# service gluu-server-2.x.x login

 # wget https://raw.githubusercontent.com/GluuFederation/community-edition-setup/master/static/scripts/export24.py